 Rules & Requirements:

-- This contest is open to residents of Ontario only.
+- The contest is open to residents of Canada only

 - A maximum of one entry per category is permitted.

-- Submissions must be formatted in a standard 12-point font, double spaced, except for poetry which should be single-spaced.
+- Submissions must be formatted in a standard 12-point font, double spaced, with the exception of poetry, which should be single-spaced.

 - Do not include your name or any identifying information in your submission.
-The title of your submission should follow the following format: Fringe2020_TITLEOFSUBMISSION
+The title of your submission should follow the following format: Fringe2021_TITLEOFSUBMISSION